orbitalquark/textadept/doc/06_AdeptEditing.md

 Textadept includes many ways of creating and working with selections.
-Creating basic selections entails holding down the "Shift" modifier key while pressing the arrow keys, clicking and dragging the mouse over a range of text, or pressing `Ctrl+A` (`⌘A` | `M-A`) to select all text.
+Creating basic selections entails holding down the "Shift" modifier key while pressing the arrow keys, clicking and dragging the mouse cursor over a range of text, or pressing `Ctrl+A` (`⌘A` | `M-A`) to select all text.
 Creating more advanced selections like multiple and rectangular selections requires slightly more effort, but has powerful uses.